codigoisaac/codigoisaac/README.md

 # Hi, I'm Isaac 🤙🏼

-I'm a full-stack web developer based in the interior of São Paulo, Brazil, with over 5 years of experience.
-Recently, in addition to web development, I've also been creating mobile apps and working with Python and AI.
+I'm a full-stack web developer based in São Paulo, Brazil, with over 5 years of experience.
+I am focused in web development but also work with mobile development and AI.

 # Some projects